Rubus mortensenii

-Rubus mortensenii is a species of flowering plant in the family Rosaceae.
+Rubus mortensenii is a European species of bramble.

 Description

-Rubus mortensenii has sharply angular reddish turions with thorns from 2–4 mm long.
+The plant has sharply angular reddish turions with thorns 2–4 mm in length.
 The limb has regular rounded teeth.
 The final leaflet has a clearly distinct apex, long and thin, around 15 mm.
-Its upper face has between 5-100 hairs per cm^{2}.
-Its lower face meanwhile, is greyish-green to gray in color.
-The bright pink flowers are eight to ten millimeters long.
+Its upper face has between 5–100 hairs per square centimetre.
+Its lower face is greyish-green to gray in color.
+The bright pink flowers are 8–10 mm long.

 Distribution and habitat

 It is native to Sweden, Denmark and Germany.
 The species is common, occurring on non-calcareous soil, in thickets, clearings, and the edges of wood.